RobertCorey/shift-bid/README.md

 shift-bid
 =========
-This is for happy fun
+This is for happy fun turtle